-Whether you should be animating on 1s, 2s, or 3s is an age-old question that many animators may find themselves facing.
+Whether you should be animating on 1s, 2s, or 3s is a common question that many animators may find themselves facing.

 We agree that there’s value in every option.
 However, animating on 2s has grown in popularity for crucial reasons.
 Some of the most efficient animation producers, animation studios, opt for animating on 2s because of the benefits it brings. the big question is: why?

 In this blog post, we discuss the biggest benefits of animating on 2s and why animation studios and freelance animators love this animation technique.